-Naveed Janjua is the executive director of data and analytic services at BCCDC.
-He is also a clinical associate professor in the UBC School of Population & Public Health.
+Dr. Naveed Janjua is an epidemiologist and the executive director of Data and Analytic Services at BCCDC.
+He is also a clinical professor at the UBC School of Population and Public Health.

-Most of his current work is based on the BC Hepatitis Testers Cohort.
+Most of his current research is based on the BC Hepatitis Testers Cohort, the BC COVID-19 Cohort and the BC Mix COVID-19 Survey.
 He also leads Hepatitis Education Canada, a program that develops culturally and linguistically sensitive hepatitis C education resources for the population, hepatitis patients and health care providers.

-Dr. Janjua is a medical doctor (MBBS) and has a master of science (MSc) degree in epidemiology and biostatistics and a doctorate in public health (DrPH).
-He also teaches a graduate course on epidemiologic methods at UBC School of Population & Public Health.
+Dr. Janjua is a medical doctor (MBBS) and holds a master of science (MSc) in epidemiology and biostatistics, and a doctorate in public health (DrPH).

 - For a list of publications and citations, see Google Scholar.